How to get the best video quality

 Note:Some devices may be set to HDR Off by default .

 Most (but not all) Netflix titles are available in HD or 4K.
-Search for "HD" or "4K" to see lists of titles.
+You can search for "HD" or "4K" to see a list of ones that are.

-• Reminder: The details page of a title shows the video and audio quality of the title as it’ll play on your device.
-A movie may be available in 4K, but if your device is only 1080p the details will show HD rather than 4K and the title will play at 1080p.
+• Note that the details page of a title will show the title's video and audio quality as it’ll play on your device.
+A movie may be available in 4K, but if your device is only 1080p the details page will show HD instead of 4K and the title will play in 1080p.

 • Titles to test with:

-While there aren’t settings you can choose for resolution, there are some account settings that affect video quality.
-The default settings should be fine but you can double-check them to make sure they haven't been set to a lower quality.
-Go to Playback Settings in a web browser for the profile you want to watch with and make sure Data usage per screen is set for the target quality:
+While you can't choose the resolution from your account settings, some account settings do affect video quality.
+The default settings should be fine, but you can double-check them to make sure they haven't been set to a lower quality.
+Go to Playback Settings in a web browser to choose the profile you want, then make sure Data usage per screen is set to the target quality:

 • 4K: High or Auto